 - Impoverished Patrician: Miu and her family.

-- Is It Something You Eat?: Sumi's adoptive little brother Atari asked this when he heard the word "education."
+- Is It Something You Eat?: Sumi's adopted little brother Atari asked this when he heard the word "education."

 - Lost Wedding Ring: Nozomu cruelly takes Sumi's wedding ring away from her.